 Sizes of display cases can range from small countertop units to 96-inch-high floor models, and in widths from 36 to 77 inches.
 Width is important—after all, you want the unit to fit into the space you’ve earmarked for it—but height is also crucial because you want customers to be able to see the items you want to sell.

 The theory is that the greater the height of a unit, the more a customer can see and the more money you can make.
 But placing items at eye level, say, on a cake plate on a countertop can have the same effect.

 There are a number of different display case designs, but the two you will mostly come across are straight cases or curved cases.

 Straight display cases present a more traditional look.
-The glass is actually slanted slightly, about 12 degrees, to avoid reflection from overhead lighting obstructing the view of the foods in the case.
+The glass (or acrylic) is actually slanted slightly, about 12 degrees, to avoid reflection from overhead lighting obstructing the view of the foods in the case.

 Curved display cases are slightly more expensive and are considered more contemporary.
 They offer a better view of your product from the top because the glass curves back instead of stopping—this can make them a better choice for showcasing baked goods.

 Glass is beautiful, durable, versatile, looks expensive and has the price tag to match..
 It’s also fragile and can crack, break or shatter, which is why acrylic (also known as plexiglass) can be a better choice.
 It is stronger and less likely to break than glass; it is also lighter, which makes it easier for self-serve customers to open doors.
 Acrylic is more malleable, too, so you can find unique design options for your establishment.